How Much Do Truck Drivers Make? Average Pay for Graduates

 LTL Driver Pay

 LTL (less-than-truckload) drivers transport freight from multiple clients at once and, like local truck drivers, often make several stops to load and unload cargo during a shift.
-Often paid by the hour or by drop-off and pickup, LTL drivers can make average annual incomes of around $53,088.
+Often paid by the hour or by drop-off and pickup, LTL drivers can make an average annual income of around $53,361.

 Regional Truck Driver Pay

-Regional drivers haul freight over a regional area of the country, generally within 1,000 miles from their home base.
-With regular home time and fairly consistent schedules, regional truck drivers are usually paid by the mile, with annual earnings of around $60,969.
-Per mile pay rates vary widely, depending on the company and specific position, but job postings advertise anywhere from $0.60 CPM to $0.89 CPM.
+Regional drivers haul freight over a regional area of the country, generally within 1,000 miles of their home base.
+With regular home time and fairly consistent schedules, regional truck drivers are usually paid by the mile, with annual earnings of around $89,250.
+Per-mile pay rates vary widely.

-Also called refrigerated truck drivers, reefer drivers transport various goods that must be kept cold or frozen.
+Refrigerated truck drivers, sometimes called reefer drivers, transport various goods that must be kept cold or frozen.
 Due to the perishable nature of the cargo, refrigerated deliveries are often on an expedited delivery timeline and may require special handling.
-The average base salary for reefer truck drivers is $59,322 per year, with per-mile rates around $0.65 CPM.
+The median base salary for reefer truck drivers is $67,000 per year.

 Car Hauler Truck Driver Pay